 I pondered if I’d keep on walking, but there was still a lot of the city I hadn’t seen yet and so I returned to Mermaid Quay to see if there were any more water buses running to Bute Park.
-I’d missed the last one and so I decided to just walk the way pack to the city center but if you can taking the water bus is one of the fun things to do in Cardiff.
+I’d missed the last one and so I decided to just walk the way pack to the city center but if you can taking the water bus is one of the cool things to do in Cardiff.

 Once I got there I took it upon me to explore the shopping streets and arcades I told you about earlier, but I also went for a walk in the Civic Centre neighborhood.
 There was an Indian wedding going on by the town hall and I would have loved to take photos of all those beautifully dressed people, but I contained myself.